dylannevans/LiveJournal/whys_whats_and_hows.md

  - "I recognize that God has made my body holy and beautiful, and I want to honor his work and investment."
  - "I want less physical pain in my life."
  - "My spouse communicates that I am less valuable or virtuous because of my weight.
 I want them to value me, so I will change myself to match their desires."

-Without good Whys, this person will perform this action
+Without good Whys, this person will perform the What only as long as it's easy or they have nothing better to do.

 Even if they have a Why important to them, it only becomes real if they figure out Hows.
-Success is 90% execution.
+Success is 90% execution: identifying and doing their next right step.